nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The `RouteMapCommand#executeCommand()` method of RouteMapCommand Class executes the command in the following steps:
 1. Calls `RouteMapCommand#selectAndPrintBusRoute()`to attempt to retrieve user-specified bus code.
 (Bus code is stored as a string variable in the command)<br>
-2. Calls `RouteMapCommand#checkBusCode()` to make sure bus code entered by the user is not empty or a white-space.<br>
+2. Calls `RouteMapCommand#checkBusCode()` to make sure bus code entered by the user is not empty or a white-space.
 <div style="page-break-after: always;"></div>
 3. Calls static `BusData#selectBus()` to find the user-specified bus in the bus data list.
 If found, the Bus object will be returned.
 Else, null is returned.<br>